 Testosterone levels naturally decrease with age in both males and females, so supporting natural testosterone production is imperative as we become older.

-For example, research has demonstrated that supplementing with DHEA significantly increases the activity of glycolytic enzymes in skeletal muscle, thereby improving carbohydrate utilization and metabolism.
+For example, research has demonstrated that supplementing with DHEA increases the activity of glycolytic enzymes in skeletal muscle, thereby improving carbohydrate utilization and metabolism.

 DHEA may also be converted to derivatives such as 7-keto DHEA which has positive effects on fat burning and metabolism in humans.

 Many things aside from diet can impact testosterone levels.
 Just because you follow the keto diet for increasing testosterone levels, you won’t experience much change if you’re not also making the necessary lifestyle changes to support healthy endocrine function.

 - Healthy sleep-wake cycles